IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 ## Grayscale Colors

-Similar to the `primary` and `secondary` colors, you can provide another color to the `palette` function that will be used to generate shades of gray.
+Similar to the `primary`, `secondary` and `surface` colors, you can provide another color to the `palette` function that will be used to generate shades of gray.
 The default color used to generate the `gray` palette in all light themes is `#000`, or better known as `black`.
 The `gray` color variants are mainly used for setting text colors across components.
 Modifying the value is useful when changing the background or surface colors in your application.
 For instance, if your application uses a darker surface background, setting the `gray` color to `white` is sensible, and will force all text colors to be based on shades of `white`.

 To generate a palette that uses `white` for its gray shades: